Skip to content

 What happened on my first call

-1. I called AT&T about the $5 increase on my five business lines.
+1. I called AT&T about the $5 increase on my five business phone lines.

 2. I got transferred to loyalty.